Review: Jack and the Beanstalk, Scarborough Spa

 Writer-director Phil Beck weaves fun and laughter into this tale with custard pie throwing, the ghost routine and water gunfights.

-There are lots of opportunies to sing-along, clap-alomng, hiss, boo and shout ‘it’s behind you’.
+There are lots of opportunies to sing-along, clap-along, hiss, boo and shout ‘it’s behind you’.

 Beck’s script is naughty but nice with risque rhymes and saucy sayings – all delivered in the best of taste.